2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Tarleton State*

 Texas A&M lost its series to Ole Miss over the weekend, but still holds on as our No. 9 overall seed with a real chance to end up in the top eight.
 The Aggies are 37-12 overall, 16-10 in the SEC and No. 10 in RPI.
-Wake Forest is back into the hosting conversation, though it’s a crowded group they’re battling.
-The Demon Deacons at 35-17 overall, 14-13 in the ACC, No. 17 in RPI and No. 9 in strength of schedule.
+Wake Forest is back into the hosting conversation, though it’s a crowded group it is battling.
+The Demon Deacons are 35-17 overall, 14-13 in the ACC, No. 17 in RPI and have the No. 9 in strength of schedule.
 A strong finish to the year could vault them up into the top 16.

 Chapel Hill Regional